FARIBAULT COUNTY

 Notes About Existing Stations...

 Huntley (CM&St.P) - Moved from original location to 31710 170th Street, then to Amboy, MN.
 The depot was given to the Amboy Area Community Club free of charge with the condition that it be restored.
-The project was started in 2011 and the station has now (2013) been restored in Amboy.
+The project was started in 2011 and the station was restored by 2013.